 The crime of soliciting another to commit a crime is complete so long as the three elements above are proved.
 This is true even if the person solicited does not actually carry out the solicited crime.

 The crime of solicitation must usually be proved by at least two witnesses to the solicitation.
 One witness may be used to prove solicitation where there is corroborating evidence so long as the corroboration is independent of the witness who testifies about the communicated solicitation.
-Without this minimum of at least two witness testimony requirement, or one witness with separate corroborating evidence requirement, the crime of solicitation would be too easy to accuse innocent people of committing.
+More on this aspect of PC 653f at PC 653f Defenses (below).

 Jail: Solicitation to commit a crime charged under PC 653f(a) is classified as a misdemeanor or as a felony.
 If found guilty of PC 653f(a), the defendant may face up to three years in jail (felony) or one year in jail (misdemeanor).